-In order to address the "FTS challenge," we also conducted an exploratory comparative field study.
-This part of our FTS study derives from the design science research paradigm [23].
-Here, we not only observe the phenomenon but also work, in a utilitarian sense, on a build-evaluate loop.
-Design science seeks to create new and innovative artifacts, where the artifact can be a physical artifact, a software algorithm, or, as in this case, a method/process.
+In order to address the "FTS challenge" we also conducted an exploratory comparative field study.
+This part of our FTS study derives from the Design Science research paradigm [24].
+Here, we not only observe the phenomenon, but we work, in a utilitarian sense, on a build-evaluate loop.
+Design Science seeks to create new and innovative artifacts, where the artifact can be a physical artifact, a software algorithm or, in this case, a method/process.

-Our exploratory study is described in more detail in a prior article [8] and has been extended since then in a second phase, so here we only summarize the key parameters and observations from the two phases.
+Our exploratory study is described in more detail in a prior article [9] and has been extended since then in a second phase, so here we only summarize the key parameters and observations from the two phases.
 We use these preliminary observations to help develop the conceptual aspects of FTS.
-(We note that Gupta [20] has also progressed in a somewhat similar direction in his FTS study in a yearlong comparative field study at IBM).
+(We note that Gupta and colleagues have also progressed in a somewhat similar direction in their FTS study in a year-long comparative field study at IBM [20]).